 - Also in the lower garden, Narcissus 'Surfside', Narcissus 'Toto', mixed snakeshead fritillaries and some new Rudbeckia 'Goldstrum' plants to replace those lost in the very wet conditions in 2014.

-- And there are two new Cotinus 'Grace' in the middle and lower gardens, which produce a wonderfully vivid autumn colour and should look beautiful as they mature.
+- There are two new Cotinus 'Grace' in the middle and lower gardens, which produce a wonderfully vivid autumn colour and should look beautiful as they mature.

-In addition to plants we have also spent some of the donations in 2014 on new oak sleepers to replace the rotting timber of the raised acid beds in the middle garden, and in winter 2016 we have also rebuilt a second acid bed with new oak sleepers.
+- In addition to plants we have also spent some of the donations on new oak sleepers to replace the rotting timber of the raised acid beds in the middle garden, and in winter 2016 we rebuilt a second acid bed with new oak sleepers.

 Once again many thanks from all the staff at Highdown Gardens and Worthing Borough Council for all the generous donations which help to sustain and improve your gardens at Highdown and give so much pleasure to so many visitors.